-Houston, TX -- Mold has emerged as a by-product of Tropical Storm Allison.
+Moorhead, MN -- Mold has emerged as a by-product of the recent flooding in Minnesota.
 Mold can cause problems for your home as well as your health.
-The Federal Emergency Management Agency (FEMA) and the Division of Emergency Management (DEM), Texas Department of Public Safety, want you to safely remove the mold in your home and be aware of potential health risks, especially to those who are mold-sensitive.
+The Federal Emergency Management Agency (FEMA), the Minnesota Division of Emergency Management, and the Minnesota Department of Health want you to safely remove the mold in your home and be aware of potential health risks, especially to those who are mold-sensitive.

 Mold can become a problem in your home if there is enough moisture to allow mold to thrive and multiply.
-Dampness, as a result of the flooding, can get in walls, carpets, and wood.
+Dampness from flooding can get in walls, carpets, and wood.
 This moisture provides an excellent environment for mold to multiply.
 Mold is especially attracted to paper products such as wallboard used in many homes.

 - Respiratory problems, such as wheezing, and difficulty in breathing

 - Burning and watering eyes

 - Nose and throat irritation